ibm-apiconnect/apicops/README.md

 ## `apicops identify_orphan_webhooks`

-(getorphans) Lists any orphaned webhooks.
+(checkorphans) Lists any orphaned webhooks.

 ```
 USAGE
   $ apicops identify_orphan_webhooks

 ALIASES
-  $ apicops getorphans
+  $ apicops checkorphans
 ```

 ## `apicops identify_services_state`

 (iss) Identifies the state of any gateway and portal services and returns any associated task ids that are incomplete.
-The option is given to carry out additional commands based on the output returned.

 ```
 USAGE